oliverjakobs/minimal/README.md

 # Minimal
-Small application framework for OpenGL development.
+Small singleheader application framework for OpenGL and Vulkan development.